kelseyhightower/confd/docs/command-line-flags.md

       sync without check_cmd and reload_cmd
   -table string
-      the name of the DynamoDB table (only used with -backend=dynamodb) -separator string
+      the name of the DynamoDB table (only used with -backend=dynamodb) -user-id string
-      the separator to replace '/' with when looking up keys in the backend, prefixed "/" will also be removed (only used with -backend=redis, default "/")
-  -user-id string
       Vault user-id to use with the app-id backend (only used with -backend=value and auth-type=app-id) -username string
-      the username to authenticate as (only used with vault and etcd backends) -version
+      the username to authenticate as (only used with vault and etcd backends) -vault-path string
+      Vault mount path of the auth method (only used with -backend=vault) -version
       print version and exit
   -watch